-Homemade Crunchwrap Supremes just like Taco Bell.
-Make them at home and save some calories.
+Crunchwrap Supremes at home just like Taco Bell.

 Who’s hungry for some Taco Bell?
 How about Taco Bell at home?
 My husband loves their food but his stomach doesn’t reciprocate that love.
 So, I went out on a quest to make some of his favorites at home.
 The crunchwrap supreme is super easy to make.
 If you can make taco meat, you can make these!